patricklafrance/wmfnext-shell/README.md

 In this, tutorial, for the sake of simplicity, we'll define a custom logger which is also logging to the console.

-👉 Define a custom logger.
+👉 Define a custom logger in the host application.

 ```ts
 // host - customLogger.ts